Setareh Law

 Video Footage from Surveillance Cameras

-Depending on where you are when the accident occurs, there may be video footage from surrounding buildings that can be submitted as evidence of the other party’s speeding.
+Depending on where you are when the accident occurs, there may be video footage from surrounding buildings that can be submitted as evidence of the other party’s excessive speed.

 Accident and Expert Witness Testimony